 Check out the ISCBC volunteer reading list

 Calling all bookworms!
 Did you know that the ISCBC has a book club?
-Send your facilitator some of you top environmental book recommendations and find out how you can get involved in growing and sharing your knowledge with other volunteers!
+Check back soon for environmental book recommendations.

 Invasive species wreak havoc not just in BC but worldwide!
-Look up an invasive species in another country and share the info on social media or with the ISCBC volunteer Facebook group.
+Look up an invasive species in another country and share the info on social media.

 Did you know species native to BC may be invasive in another region?
-Find one and share on social media or with the ISCBC volunteer Facebook group!
+Find one and share on social media.

 Host a discussion group